 Glass is easy to engrave.
 Unlike metal, place the pattern underneath the glass.
 That allows you to see through the pattern.
 Use it as your guiding mark.
 Stick it to the glass so that it does not move.
 Failure to do so compromises precision.
 Keep your eyes on your project to avoid missing the angles and the lines.

-Use pencil grip, and it comes with the Dremel tool or a Flexible shift.
-These make you feel like you are holding a pencil, and they are easy to use.
+Use pencil grip, which comes with the Dremel tool, or a Flexible shift.
+These make you feel like you are holding a pencil and are easy to use.
 You have confidence in the work you are doing.
 Handling your engraving tool becomes comfortable.
 Be patient enough to produce good results.
 The process might not go your way but stick to the process, practice more and give yourself time to develop your engraving skills.